pozgo/docker-gitlab-ce-runner-docker/README.md

 `GITLAB_CE_NAME` - Name of the runner
 `GITLAB_CE_TAG_LIST` Tags with which runner will be set

+Docker related variables:
+`DOCKER_INSECURE_REGISTRY` - specify `insecure-registry` to which you want to push buildt images.

 **Image need to be run with `--privileged` flag for docker in docker support**

 Docker troubleshooting